VvSeanGTvV/V5-Classic/README.md

 This mod is currently in the beta stage!
 So it might have bugs during the gameplay!

+MechPad aren't avaliable yet!
+I need someone to make a working mechpad in v6!

 ---
 Check out the links: